RTEMS/rtems-docs/cpu_supplement/sparc64.rst

 restore any registers.
 This is accomplished via the save and restore instructions which manage the set of registers windows.
-This allows for the compiler to generate leaf-optimized functions that utilize the callerâs output registers without using save and restore.
+This allows for the compiler to generate leaf-optimized functions that utilize the caller's output registers without using save and restore.

 Calling Mechanism
 -----------------